How to deploy with WSGI¶

 Django uses the DJANGO_SETTINGS_MODULE environment variable to locate the appropriate settings module.
 It must contain the dotted path to the settings module.
 You can use a different value for development and production; it all depends on how you organize your settings.

 If this variable isn’t set, the default wsgi.py sets it to mysite.settings, where mysite is the name of your project.
 That’s how runserver discovers the default settings file by default.

 Since environment variables are process-wide, this doesn’t work when you run multiple Django sites in the same process.
 This happens with mod_wsgi.

 To avoid this problem, use mod_wsgi’s daemon mode with each site in its own daemon process, or override the value from the environment by enforcing os.environ["DJANGO_SETTINGS_MODULE"] = "mysite.settings" in your wsgi.py.

 To apply WSGI middleware you can simply wrap the application object.
 For instance you could add these lines at the bottom of wsgi.py:

 from helloworld.wsgi import HelloWorldApplication application = HelloWorldApplication(application)

 You could also replace the Django WSGI application with a custom WSGI application that later delegates to the Django WSGI application, if you want to combine a Django application with a WSGI application of another framework.

-Some third-party WSGI middleware do not call close on the response object after handling a request — most notably Sentry’s error reporting middleware up to version 2.0.7.
+Some third-party WSGI middleware do not call close on the response object after handling a request.
 In those cases the request_finished signal isn’t sent.
 This can result in idle connections to database and memcache servers.